2012–2013 escalation of the Syrian civil war: Rebel offensives (November 2012 – April 2013)

 In mid-December 2012, American officials said that the Syrian military had fired Scud ballistic missiles at rebel fighters inside Syria.
 Reportedly, six Scud missiles were fired at the Sheikh Suleiman base north of Aleppo, occupied by rebel forces.
 It is unclear whether the Scuds hit the intended target.
 The government denied this claim.
 Later that month, a further Scud attack took place near Marea, a town north of Aleppo near the Turkish border, apparently missing its target, and the FSA penetrated into Latakia Governorate's coast through Turkey.
 In late December, rebel forces pushed further into Damascus, taking control of the adjoining Yarmouk and Palestine refugee camps, pushing out pro-government Popular Front for the Liberation of Palestine-General Command fighters with the help of other factions.
-Rebel forces launched an offensive in Hama Governorate, later claiming to have forced army regulars to evacuate several towns and bases, and stating that "three-quarters of western rural Hama is under our control."
+Rebel forces launched an offensive in Hama Governorate, claiming to have forced army regulars to evacuate several towns and bases, and stating that "three-quarters of western rural Hama is under our control."
 Rebels also captured the town of Harem near the Turkish border in Idlib Governorate, after weeks of heavy fighting.

 On 11 January 2013, Islamist groups, including al-Nusra Front, took full control of the Taftanaz air base in the Idlib Governorate, after weeks of fighting.
 The base had been used by the Syrian military to carry out helicopter raids and deliver supplies.
 The rebels claimed to have seized helicopters, tanks and rocket launchers, before being forced to withdraw by a government counter-attack.
 The leader of the al-Nusra Front said the amount of weapons they took was a "game changer".
 On 11 February, Islamist rebels captured the town of Al-Thawrah in Raqqa Governorate and the nearby Tabqa Dam, Syria's largest dam and a key source of hydroelectricity.
 The next day, rebel forces took control of Jarrah air base, located 60 km east of Aleppo.
 On 14 February, al-Nusra Front fighters took control of Shadadeh, a town in Al-Hasakah Governorate near the Iraqi border.

 On 20 February 2013, a car bomb exploded in Damascus near the Ba'ath Syrian Regional Branch headquarters, killing at least 53 people and injuring more than 235.
 No group claimed responsibility.
 On 21 February, the FSA in Quasar began shelling Hezbollah positions in Lebanon.
 Prior to this, Hezbollah had been shelling villages near Quasar from within Lebanon.
 A 48-hour ultimatum was issued by a FSA commander on 20 February, warning the militant group to stop the attacks.